mr-vercetti/mr.vercetti.cc/website/content/_index.md

 - Self-hosting
 - Tinkering with computers
-- Old PC hardware
 - My job
-- Playing classic video games
+- PC Games
-- Watching classic movies and shows
+- Movies, TV shows
-- Film and digital photography
+- Film  photography
 - Art in any other form (fashion, architecture, music, literature)
 - Weird stuff from the Internet

 ## By the way, more about me...

-I love classic/retro/old stuff, but also appreciate the new.
+When it comes to pop culture, I love the classic stuff, but also appreciate the new.
 I spend a lot of my free time in front of the computer but that doesn't mean it's "productive".
 I'm not a fan of forced productivity.
 Sometimes I just like to sit and install mods for GTA Vice City.
 I'm interested in new technologies and enjoy typing commands in the terminal, so I work as a DevOps Engineer.